April 2013 – April is National Heartworm Awareness Month

 We recommend Revolution.
 This preventative is FDA approved and therefore the absolute safest product on the market, even if accidentally ingested.
 It rivals Frontline as it is the same price but actually protects cats against fleas, ticks and roundworms in addition to heartworm.
 Of course, reduced exposure to mosquitoes is also necessary, but do not use human mosquito repellants on pets.

 Get more information:

-Take a moment to watch this very informative video about Heartworm Prevention produced by the American Veterinary Medical Association.
-Also, visit the American Heartworm Society website to learn more.
+Visit the American Heartworm Society website to learn more.
 We also offer an informative client handout in our office about this particular disease.

 We endeavor to guide you every step of the way in helping you stay informed of the most up-to-date and accurate information regarding your pet’s health and well-being.
 Please don’t hesitate to call our office at 908-874-4447 if you notice symptoms or behavior changes in your pet that are cause for concern.
 We are here to help.